 The idea of this problem is to introduce learners to interpreting distance/time graphs.
 It lends itself to a trial and improvement approach, which can be an undervalued way of approaching a challenge.

-It would be a good idea to try You Tell the Story before tackling this problem.
-If possible, it would be great to introduce the class to these ideas using a sensor, which gives an output on a distance/time graph by recording how far an object is from the sensor.
-(It can also be linked to a computer so that the
+(If possible, it would be great to introduce the class to these ideas using a sensor, which gives an output on a distance/time graph by recording how far an object is from the sensor.
+However, this is not necessary.)

-Here are some graphs for you to try to reproduce.
-Can Mr Pearson create the same graphwith different walks?
-Can you describe what things you can change and what things have to stay the same?
+Can Pat create the same graph with different walks?
+Can learners describe what they can change and what has to stay the same?